SabreDevStudio/postman-collections/Digital Connect/Stateless Services/README.md

-# Sabre Digital Connect Stateless Services Postman files
+# Digital Connect Stateless Services

 Digital Connect (DC) Stateless Services are lightweight, flexible API that let you customize the flight booking experience.
 Travel ecosystem is complex and with our stateless services offering we offer a simple, straightforward solution that is needed to get a particular job done.
 By taking away the need for completing a big list of prerequisites to make a request, our APIs can now be seamlessly integrated into any flow, in the order you prefer to create the best experience for your users.

+This source code repo contains all of the Postman files our teams have built demonstrating the use of our [Stateless services](https://developer.sabre.com/node/10077).

 ## Current Release